 The due date for property taxes is July 2, 2021.
 The late payment penalty for Residential, Utility and Farm assessment classes is 10% on outstanding taxes after July 2, 2021.
 To assist businesses facing difficult times, Council has adjusted the late payment penalty on properties taxed as Light Industry, Business and Recreation assessment classes (5, 6 and 8) to 5% on outstanding taxes after July 2, 2021 and an additional 5% on outstanding taxes after September 1, 2021.

 For the safety of the public and our staff, please avoid in-person payments.
 There are several payment methods available:

 |Through your bank|

 Contact your financial institution for their rules for paying bills in person.
-Or pay online, log into your bank account and search for "Central Saanich Tax" payee to make your online banking payment.
-The account number is your nine digit folio number (no decimal).
+Or pay online, log into your bank account and search for “Central Saanich” selecting property tax to make your online banking payment.

 |Through your mortgage company||Contact your financial institution to set this up.|

 Mail your cheque and the bottom portion of your tax notice to: The District of Central Saanich

 |Drop Box||There’s a secure slot at the entrance of the Municipal Hall.
 The slot is open 24 hours a day, seven days a week.|

 If you must pay at the Hall we are open Monday through Friday 8:30-4:30.
 Masks are required for all persons entering the building.
 Hours and Hall accessibility may change according to Provincial Heath Orders